 To detect fraud with accuracy, you need a context-aware solution that examines a broad range of telemetry and combines multiple detection methods, such as advanced device fingerprinting, bot detection and behavioral analysis.
 Transmit Security’s Risk, Trust, Fraud, Bots & Behavior Detection service delivers actionable recommendations that can be used to trigger the right action, at the right time.
 You can also automate protection against new threats when they first emerge.

-6. Added passkey security – By implementing Passwordless & MFA + RTFBB Detection services together, you gain an added layer of protection to secure passkeys.
+Added passkey security – By implementing Passwordless & MFA + RTFBB Detection services together, you gain an added layer of protection to secure passkeys.
 Prior to enrolling new customers and devices, you can assess the user’s identity or device to establish preliminary trust.
 After enrollment, the passkey user and their accounts will then be continuously protected — across the full identity journey.

 See how our Risk, Trust, Fraud, Bots & Behavior Detection Service can help your business prevent and mitigate credential stuffing and other ATO attacks.
 We can all rally behind PayPal and do what it takes to beat fraudsters at their own devious game.

-In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her writing career with one the largest cybersecurity companies in the world.
-There she wrote about enterprise security and the highly-deceptive threats designed to circumvent standard defenses.
-Nineteen years later her interest in helping companies solve complex security challenges still runs deep.
+In 2004, the same year the U.S. launched the National Cyber Alert System, Brooks launched her career with one the largest cybersecurity companies in the world.
+With a voracious curiosity and a determination to shed light on a shadowy underworld, she's been researching and writing about enterprise security ever since.
+Her interest in helping companies mitigate deceptive threats and solve complex security challenges still runs deep.